crosspeaksoftware/woo-address-book/readme.txt

 == Changelog ==

+= 1.3.3 =
+* Added text domain and updated AJAX's scope on my-account.
+Thanks to pabl0rg and nicolasmn for their contributions!

 = 1.3.2 =
 * Fixed a bug to properly reset the state value when selecting 'new address'.